opalmedapps/opal-app/content/README.md

     }
     ```

-    **NOTE:** Content files are organized in subdirectories within
+    **NOTE:** Content files are organized in subdirectories within `content`,
-    `content`, with each subdirectory named according to its content type  (e.g., about, partners, etc.).
+    with each subdirectory named according to its content type  (e.g. partners, terms-of-use, etc.).

 4. In `opal.config.js`, set the `externalContentFileURL` setting to reference
 your newly created configuration file: